This post was reviewed and updated Monday, July 17, 2023.

 - Find out exactly what is and isn't tax-free.

 Clothing is a broad category.
 Some states get specific on what apparel is tax-exempt during its holiday period.
 During our sales tax holiday here in Texas, for example, you can buy a belt without owing tax, but if you don't like its buckle and want to pick up another one to replace it, you'll owe tax on that buckle.
 The same is true for computers and accessories.
 Some devices remain taxable in some states.
-So check your state's website (or the links in this year's post on the back-to-school tax holidays; I promise I'll quit plugging it soon) for the detailed lists of what's tax free or not.
+So check your state's website (or, shameless plug, the links in this year's post on the back-to-school tax holidays) for the detailed lists of what's tax free or not.

 - Know what savings you'll get.

 In most cases, local sales taxes are waived, too.
 But not all.
 Some states allow cities and other taxing districts to opt out of the holiday period.
 That means you'll still owe that smaller local tax on your items that are exempt from the state sales tax.
-And in Louisiana, it's technically a sales tax reduction holiday, not a tax-free one (details, you got it, in the 2021 tax holiday post).
 So don't fight with the register clerk over those charges.
 It's not his or her call.

 - Shop online instead.